 The recombinant gene transfer virus offering covers the production of research-grade Lentiviruses, Retroviruses and Adenoviruses that are defective for replication.

 Viral vectors have the ability to transfer genetic material into infected target cells.
-These powerful and specific tools make it possible to modulate the expression of genes using genetic sequences for the overexpression or repression (shRNA, miRNA) of genes, but also by introducing modifications into the genome of infected cells using molecular scissors (CRISPR-CAS-9 system).
+These powerful and specific tools can be used to modulate gene expression using genetic sequences for gene overexpression or repression (shRNA, miRNA), or by introducing modifications into the genome of infected cells using molecular scissors (CRISPR-CAS-9 system).
 These viral gene transfer vectors provide a better understanding of cellular molecular mechanisms.
 They are an invaluable aid in the search for treatments for diseases, particularly through gene therapy.

 Plateforme Vecteurs Viraux et Transfert de gènes (VVTG)

 Faculté de Santé Paris Centre, Université Paris Cité

 Tél : 01 40 61 54 54 ou 40 61 54 57

 General contact for the platform and gene transfer virus services : email@example.com

 Contact for B and T lymphocyte immortalisation services:

 The VVTG platform has confined rooms L1, L2 and L3 dedicated to its activities.

 An L2 room is reserved for the production of group 2 class 2 viral GMOs with type A inserts, and for the culture of primary human cells and cell lines by platform staff.
 This L2 is fully equipped for the activities carried out there.